TradeTrust/tradetrust-functions/README.md

 #### Notes

 The dummy value in `API_KEY` should work for local development purposes.
 For production `API_KEY` value, refer to netlify env variables at dashboard.

+#### Network specific configurations

+The next environment variables are required for verifying documents on some of the networks.
+They are used through the `@tradetrust-tt/tradetrust-utils` package.

+- INFURA_API_KEY: [Infura API key](https://www.infura.io/), used for verifying Polygon Amoy network
+- STABILITY_API_KEY: [Stability API key](https://portal.stabilityprotocol.com), used for verifying documents on the Stability network